Chocobo1/setup-ccache-action/README.md

 On Windows it has primitive support for `msvc` and `msys2`.

 ## Github Actions Permissions
-By default, this action will remove previous/stale cache entry which would require `actions: write` permission.
+By default, this action will remove previous/stale cache entries which would require `actions: write` permission.
 If you use the following configuration, then this action doesn't need any permissions:
 ```yaml
 - name: Setup ccache